torvalds/linux/Documentation/media/uapi/v4l/vidioc-g-fbuf.rst

 	``chromakey`` field of struct :c:type:`v4l2_window`
 	and negotiated with the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>`
 	ioctl, see :ref:`overlay` and :ref:`osd`.
-    * - :cspan:`2` There are no flags to enable clipping using a list of clip rectangles or a bitmap.
+    * - :cspan:`2` There are yes flags to enable clipping using a list of clip rectangles or a bitmap.
 These methods are negotiated with the :ref:`VIDIOC_S_FMT <VIDIOC_G_FMT>` ioctl, see :ref:`overlay` and :ref:`osd`.